-The USA is an interesting and important example, given the sheer volume of migrants and their descendants who live there.
-Between 1900 and 1920 alone,

-24 million new arrivals were registered, thanks to the 'open door' attitudes and policies of that era.
+The USA is an interesting and important example, given its colonial settler history (genocide and marginalization of indigenous groups) and the sheer volume of migrants and their descendants who live there.
+Between 1900 and 1920 alone, 24 million new arrivals were registered, thanks to the 'open door' attitudes and policies of that era.
 Subsequently, migration restrictions have been introduced and the coveted US Green Card has become harder to gain.

 Nevertheless, around 50 million people live in the USA who were not born there.
 Over 200 million more are descendants of migrants.

-For the USA today, the issue of illegal migration across the Mexican border is a major policy issue that divides the public and politicians alike.
+For the USA today, the issue of unauthorized migration across the Mexican border is a major policy issue that divides the public and politicians alike.
 While in office, President Barack Obama called for work permits to be issued to many of the estimated 8 million unauthorized workers living in the USA.
-In contrast, some of his opponents demanded that a wall be built along the Mexican border in order to stop illegal Central American migrants from heading north in large numbers.
+In contrast, President Trump demanded that a wall be built along the Mexican border in order to stop illegal Central American migrants from heading north in large numbers.

 The spatial distribution of unauthorized workers in the USA is highly uneven (Figure 5.31).
-One reason why US citizens often have different views on migration is clearly because some places experience its effects more than others.
-Migration impacts often become amplified at the local scale and have an even greater effect on places than national-scale data suggest.
+One reason why US citizens sometimes have different views on migration is clearly because some places experience its effects more than others (with positive views about migration sometimes strongest in places where more migrants live, interestingly enough).
+Migration impacts may become amplified at the local scale and have an even greater effect on places than national-scale data suggest.
+The migration issues that commonly divide US public opinion are shown in Table 5.10.

-Figure 5.31 Illegal migrants in the USA as a share of the workforce in US states, 2012
+Figure 5.31 Unauthorized migrants in the USA as a share of the workforce in US states, 2017